Understanding Autism Burnout: Signs, Effects, + How to Recover

 Support for personal independence

-Autism treatment programs often focus on building practical daily living skills, like managing schedules, balancing rest and activities, and using supports to reduce sensory stress.
-This helps people live more independently without burning out.
+Autism treatment programs often focus on building practical daily living skills, such as managing schedules, balancing rest and activities, and utilizing supports to reduce sensory stress.
+This helps individuals live more independently without experiencing burnout.

 Development of coping skills

-Therapists trained in autism can teach self-advocacy skills, stress management strategies, and ways to ask for accommodations.
-Many programs also teach mindfulness, self-regulation, and communication skills that make it easier to handle the demands of daily living.
+Therapists trained in autism and neurodivergence can teach self-advocacy skills, stress management strategies, and techniques for requesting accommodations.
+Many programs also incorporate mindfulness, self-regulation, and communication skills that facilitate the management of daily living demands.

 Providing a safe place to unmask